-Taking newborn photos comes with challenges, but imagine if you had two newborns at the same time!
+Taking photos of a single newborn comes with challenges, but imagine if you had two at the same time!
 How do you light newborn twins to avoid one casting shadows on the other?
 How do you pose them?
 What about settings and which twin do you focus on?

-This was a topic we’ve been wanting to write about for some time, and when Click Love Grow Advanced Grad and family photographer Charlie O’Neill shared a stunning newborn twins session she shot recently, we asked her to share everything she learned!
+This was a topic we’ve been wanting to write about for some time.
+So when Click Love Grow Advanced Grad and family photographer Charlie O’Neill shared a stunning newborn twins photography session she shot recently, we asked her to share everything she learned!

 Read on to grab her easy tips for taking photos of newborn twins at home…

 I recently had the pleasure of photographing newborn twins and I fell in love.
-Twins have the most special relationship and it’s incredible to see it and capture it even as babies.
+Twins have the most special relationship and it’s incredible to see and capture it, even as babies.

-Photographing twins is not as scary as some people think!
+A twins photoshoot is not as scary as some people think!
 There are some small considerations to make around positioning in relation to the light source, aperture and where to focus… but it’s actually not that far removed from taking photos of a single newborn baby.

 Related: DIY Newborn Photos

-Soft natural light from a window is the easiest way to light newborns and newborn twins are no different.
+Soft natural light from a window is the easiest way to light newborns for photos, and newborn twins are no different.

-I lit the babies and positioned them just as I would for one baby, which is using soft natural light with the top of the baby’s head nearest the window whenever possible.
-In this way the light washes down their body rather than up-lighting them.
+During the photo session, I lit both babies and positioned them just as I would for one, using soft natural light with the top of the baby’s head nearest the window whenever possible.
+In this way, the light washes down their bodies rather than up-lighting them.

-You can also use top down lighting when baby is in a basket, their bed, or in someone’s arms.
-In this set up with the Moses basket, I positioned the basket so the top was closest to a large window.
+You can also use top-down lighting when the babies are in a basket, their bed, or in someone’s arms.
+In this set-up with the Moses basket, I positioned the basket so the top was close to a lar

 It works best with the babies on their back and a good amount of ambient light so that the light can reach both of them.
-If you want to side light with the babies on their side facing one another, you need to be mindful of shadows on the baby that is positioned with their back to the light.
+If you want to sidelight the babies on their side facing one another, you need to be mindful of shadows on the baby positioned with their back to the light.

-Shoot at a time of day when the babies are normally at their most content, fed and changed.
-This makes it easier to get the more posed photos, and if they do get fussy this can be a good time to take photos of them being held.
+Plan the photoshoot at a time of day when the babies are normally at their most content, fed and changed.
+This makes it easier to get the more posed photos, and if they do get fussy, this can be a good time to take photos of them being held.

-Lastly… if things do go exactly as planned, just go with it!
+Lastly… if things don’t go exactly as planned, just go with it!